Rio Nutrias: Watershed and course

 The Rio Nutrias passes through the village of Nutrias, not to be confused with Las Nutrias (Census designated place in Socorro County, NM) at the Highway 84 crossing.
 It enters Nutrias Canyon in its last couple miles before its confluence with the Rio Chama.
-This Rio Nutrias is not to be confused with the Rio Nutrias that is tributary to the Rio San Antonio, or Rio Nutria that is tributary to the Zuni River.
+This Rio Nutrias is not to be confused with the Rio Nutrias that is a tributary to the Rio San Antonio, or Rio Nutria that is a tributary to the Zuni River.

 Ecology

 Not surprisingly, the river is excellent habitat for beavers (Castor canadensis).